CZ-NIC/pz/README.md

     2: another row
     ```
     <sub>Yes, we could use globally initialized variable `i` instead of using `--setup`.</sub>
 * `-E COMMAND`, `--end COMMAND`: Any Python script, executed after processing.
-Useful for final output.
+Useful for the final output.
-    Turns on the `--lines` automatically because we do not expect an infinite stream.
+    The variable `text` is available by default here.
     ```bash
     $ echo -e "1\n2\n3\n4" | pz --end sum
     10